valyrian24052/Gyan-Setu/README.md

 # UTTA (Utah Teacher Training Assistant)

-An AI-powered teaching assistant enhanced by Expert Tuning, our specialized system that leverages expert feedback for continuous improvement.
+An AI-powered teaching assistant enhanced by Expert Tuning, our specialized system that leverages expert feedback for continuous improvement using DSPy for efficient small-dataset optimization.

 ## 🌟 Key Features